 English Our English studies will include the four language arts domains: Reading, Writing, Speaking, and Listening.
 We will incorporate literary classics, informational texts, poetry, creative writing, and grammar instruction into our studies of all topics.
 Students will read, analyze, and respond to texts, cite from texts, write in various styles, and work both independently and collaboratively on projects and presentations.
 Respectful listening, tolerance of differing opinions, and peaceful coexistence will be practiced.

 Math The main 5th Grade math topics include calculating with fractions and decimals using the four basic processes (+/−/×/÷) and developing an understanding of volume.
 5th Graders will also continue to build their understanding of place value, algebraic thinking, geometry, systems of measurement, and use of data.
 6th Graders will be introduced to ratios and rates, algebraic equations, and probability, as well as continuing to develop their understanding of the rational number system, geometry, data, and statistics.
-Math students will advance according to ability and inclination with care given to ensure that each student performs at or above grade level.

 Homework will be assigned Monday through Thursday and will be planned to involve one hour of study.
 Occasional projects or writing assignments may require weekend attention.
 Creative and academic endeavors will be offered in which students may elect to invest more time according to their personal inclinations.
-Students should also practice their instruments 15-20 minutes daily.